General License Information

 - Your license must be carried on your person when hunting or trapping.

-- It is illegal to refuse to show your license on demand to a law enforcement officer or the owner, lessee, or person in control of the lands (or their designees) while on their property.
+- It is illegal to refuse to show your license on demand to a law enforcement officer or the land owner, lessee, or person in control of the lands (or their designees) while on their property.

 - Make sure that your license has all the correct information.
 Carefully check it immediately after receipt.
 If you discover an error, have it corrected as soon as possible.